 A Newark, N.J. native Sherman Leander Maxwell was the son of William and Bessie E. (Harris) Maxwell.
 In 1928, Sherman graduated from Newark Central High School.
 He had hoped to attend Panzer College of Physical Education and Hygiene in East Orange, only to find it did not accept Black students.

-Maxwell's broadcast career began in 1929, when he talked the owner of WNJR in Newark into giving him five minutes of air time every Saturday to read scores.
-He later served in World War II, taking pride in the fact that his quick typing skills landed him a job organizing entertainment, such as boxing matches, for his army regiment.
+Maxwell's broadcast career began in 1929 when he talked the owner of WNJR in Newark into giving him five minutes of air time every Saturday to read scores.
+He later served in World War II, taking pride in his quick typing skills landed him a job organizing entertainment, such as boxing matches, for his army regiment.
 After service, Maxwell went on to broadcast for various stations over the years, all while working full-time as a postal clerk.

 During his career, Maxwell also ran his own multiracial semi-pro baseball team, the Newark Starlings, and was the voice of the Newark Eagles at the city's old Ruppert Stadium.
-Maxwell was also a prolific writer, who would cover Negro League games and submit write-ups to the newspapers, including The Ledger, predecessor of The Star-Ledger, which didn't cover the games at that time.
+Maxwell was also a prolific writer who would cover Negro League games and submit write-ups to the newspapers, including The Ledger, the predecessor of The Star-Ledger, which didn't cover the games then.
 In addition to the local papers, his work appeared in the Sporting News and magazines.
 He also wrote a book entitled "Thrills and Spills in Sports" (1940).
 In 1943, he married Louise Bennet.

-Monte Irvin, a Hall of Fame baseball player who once played for the Negro Leagues' Newark Eagles, said of Maxwell, "He was unique; we all thought that was just a great thing.”
-Sam Lacy, the late sports columnist for the Baltimore Afro-American said, "No blacks were doing it, not in this country," he said.
-"Absolutely, he was the first."
+Monte Irvin, a Hall of Fame baseball player who once played for the Negro League's Newark Eagles, said of Maxwell, "He was unique; we all thought that was just a great thing.”
+Sam Lacy, the late sports columnist for the Baltimore Afro American said, "No blacks were doing it, not in this country," he said.
+"He was the first."